vstinner/notes/old_projects.rst

 * Hasard: pseudo-random number generator (PRNG) library.
 * aioeventlet: implementation of the asyncio API (PEP 3156) on top of eventlet.
 * aiogevent: implementation of the asyncio API (PEP 3156) on top of gevent.
+* astoptimizer: experimental optimizer for Python code working on the Abstract Syntax Tree (AST, high-level representration).
+It does as much work as possible at compile time.
 * macfly: tool allowing to run one or more programs with a shifted clock compared to system clock. project written at INL for the french CNES (National Centre for Space Studies)